wp-plugins/shouty/readme.txt

 5. Individual shout

 == Changelog ==

+= 0.2.1 =
+Missing additional styles also added

 = 0.2.0 =
 * Shortcode configuration to allow or prevent URLs in shouts, defaults to allowing them.